jpsypho/test/README.md

-I added a line of text to the readme.
+I chaned the line in the readme.
+I added another line.